Investing: Guaranteed Investments, Education, Retirement, Home | BCU Financial – Buduchnist Credit Union

 RRSP contributions made during the first 60 days of 2024 may be claimed as a deduction from income for the 2023 taxation year.

-RRSP contributions received after February 29, 2024, are not eligible for a deduction for the 2023 taxation year.
+RRSP contributions received after this deadline are not eligible for a deduction for the 2024 taxation year.

-By contributing as early as possible, you can also benefit from the longer effects of compound interest.
+By investing in retirement as early as possible, you can also benefit from the longer effects of compound interest.
 Regular monthly deposits make contributing to your RRSP so much easier by eliminating the need for lump-sum contributions by the annual deadline within the first 60 days of the year.

 A Registered Retirement Income Fund (RRIF) is a way to convert your retirement savings into retirement income.
 Instead of cashing in your RRSP and incurring a large tax burden, RRSPs can be converted to an RRIF which allows you to gradually withdraw your funds over time.
 You can convert your RRSP to a RRIF at any age, but The Canada Revenue Agency (CRA) requires that you make this conversion by the end of the calendar year in which you turn 71 years old.
 Start taking withdrawals the year after you open your RRIF.
 This can be any amount, as long as you meet the minimum annual withdrawal as set out by federal regulations.
 You will also need to report withdrawals as income on your tax returns.
 You pay tax on income as you receive it, and the remaining balance within your RRIF continues to generate tax-free interest until it is withdrawn.